7. Chemical & Pharmaceutical

 with the rest, the 'waste' goes to the ever increasing volume of

-landfill sites which are polluting to the surrounding environment, or large incineration
+landfill sites which take up space and are polluting to the surrounding environment.

-plants to burn combustible waste, but this can produce pollutants of
+amounts of combustible waste, but this can still produce pollutants of

 We are always looking for ways of reducing the use of resources